-This white paper was created to outline best practices for measuring, reporting, and building a comprehensive growth strategy.
+This whitepaper was created to outline best-practices for measuring, reporting, and building a comprehensive growth strategy.
 Growth strategy development continues to evolve as healthcare consumption continues to shift.
-Having plans for maximizing the attraction of new patients to a health system and increasing retention of patients already utilizing services is becoming ever more critical.
+Having strategies for both maximizing attraction of new patients to a health system and increasing retention of patients already utilizing services is becoming ever more critical to be successful.